rwharton/bb_proc/README.md

 these, we will make plots.
 To avoid bursts of RFI, we will exclude from plots any candidates that fall during a minute with more than 500 bursts per minute (`-rt`).

+We can also optionally set an upper limit to the candidates (`-mc`) beyond which candidate filterbanks and plots will **not** be made.
+This is a minor precaution against observations with lots of RFI or strong 60 Hz signal where the code would take forever to make useless plots.
+If the number of candidates found by the single pulse search exceeds the value given by `-mc` (in our example here, 9000), then plots of the first 10 candidates will be made for diagnostic purposes and then no other candidates will be plotted.
+There will still be a summary plot showing the number of candidates over time.

 The `-tel` option allows you to set the telescope name in the output filterbank header.
 Right now, you can just give one of the three DSN dish names.